 - Breach of duty.
 If a landowner has an unreasonably dangerous condition on the property and does not correct the situation, warn guests, or block off the area to prevent harm, they are negligent.

-- This element is the specific event that resulted in harm.
-Let’s say that your neighbor knows of a snake infestation under his back porch.
+- Causation.
+This element is the specific event that resulted in harm.
+Let’s say your neighbor knows of a snake infestation under his back porch.
 He does not tell people who attend a cookout in his backyard or take precautions to prevent the snakes from harming others.
 His failure to act is negligence.
 If someone gets bitten at the event, the property owner can be held responsible for the resulting damages.

-Cade Coteau Personal Injury Lawyer Near Me (337) 777-7777
+Our Cade Coteau Personal Injury Lawyer Is Ready to Help You

 After getting injured, you should be able to recover and move forward with rebuilding your life.
 We believe you should not have to fight the responsible party by yourself, which is why we’re here to help.
 We will take on the liable party’s legal team and prove negligence caused your injuries and losses.